PaulPowershell/Kram/README.md

 Before using this application, ensure you have the following prerequisites:

-- Go installed on your system.
+- Go installed on your system. (to build)
 - `kubectl` configured with access to your Kubernetes cluster.

 ## Installation